Antisemitism in Venezuela: 19th century

-Assimilation of Jews in Venezuela was difficult, though small communities could be found in Puerto Cabello, Maracaibo, Villa de Cura, Barcelona, Carupano, Rio Chico, and Barquisimeto.
+Assimilation of Jews in Venezuela was difficult, though small communities could be found in Puerto Cabello, Maracaibo, Villa de Cura, San Cristobal, Barcelona, Carupano, Rio Chico, and Barquisimeto.

 20th century

 In response to rising political tension between the Netherlands and Venezuela, in March 1902, compelled the Jews of Coro again to seek an asylum in Curaçao, tendered to them by the governor of the island, Jhr.
 J. O. de Jong van Beek en Doorn, who, upon learning the facts, dispatched the Dutch warship HNLMS Koningin Regentes to protect them.
 It returned to Curaçao with eighty Jewish women and children on board.
 In July following, the same vessel and the HNLMS Utrecht were sent to La Vela de Coro for the remainder, and only a few Jewish residents remained behind to protect the property of the exiles.

 Immigration restrictions were placed on Jews in the early 20th century and were abolished in the late 1950s.